RyannDaGreat/remove_watermark/README.md

 This repository contains code to help remove watermarks from videos.
 For Shutterstock videos, it's ready-to-go out of the box - good for datasets such as WebVid.

 It's very fast, and runs on CPU.
 It doesn't use any machine learning.
 It's not perfect, but generally does a very good job.
-It assumes the watermarks are transparent and uses inverse alpha-blending to remove them.
+It assumes the watermarks are transparent and uses template matching to find the watermarks then inverse alpha-blending to remove them.
+Unlike other watermark removal methods, this does not use inpainting - letting it retain more information than many other available implementations out there.

 ## Getting Started

+### Simple Usage

+You can simply git clone this repo, then use the files in it.

 1. Use the `make_watermark_exr.py` file to extract the `watermark.exr` file - which is the watermark overlay.
 If you're trying to remove watermarks from Shutterstock videos (aka WebVid), you can skip this step as we've already included a `watermark.exr` file in this repo.